 If you’ve been following my blog for a while you’ve probably already taken my free mini-course on taking Better Photos where we cover all of this stuff.
 If you haven’t signed up yet here’s the link t do just that:

 Sign up for my free mini-course on Taking Better Photos with your DSLR

 When your photograph lacks a focal point the viewer of your image doesn’t know where to look in the picture and ultimately their eye leaves the image.
 Having a definitive focal point ensures that your photo is engaging and the viewer of the image gets what it is that they are supposed to be looking at.
 Usually the Focal Point of the Image is where your FOCUS POINT is.

 Your FOCUS Points of your camera are highlighted to you within the viewfinder as red spots when your press your finger on the shutter button.
 Always make sure that your focus points are over the area of the image that you want to be in focus.
 If they are not, then you can reframe your image so that this is the case or you can manually set the focus point by accessing the focus point selection function of your camera.
 Personally I always like to have my focus point set to the middle point.
 I can then use Focus Lock method to reframe my image exactly how I like it.

-If you’d like to find out more about learning photography and how to use your DSLR camera check out my new revamped Master your DSLR course which accepts new students in March and September throughout the year.
+If you’d like to find out more about learning photography and how to use your DSLR camera check out my Demystify your DSLR course which accepts new students in March and September throughout the year.